Spider-Man: Across the Spider-Verse: A terrific film, with some Christian themes, but not for young children

 Genre: Superhero, Sci-fi, Adventure, Comedy

-Overview: When Miles Morales is reunited with Gwen Stacy it’s not everything he’d hoped to be.
+Overview: When Miles Morales is reunited with Gwen Stacy it’s not everything he’d hoped it to be.
 Instead he learns a shocking truth and is catapulted through the multi-verse trying to prevent his already uncertain future from becoming a nightmare.

 Pre-Review: The first Spider-verse movie was an unexpected hit and I would argue it is one of the best superhero movies of all time.
 I’d even go as far to say it is one of the best animated movies of all time (it won an Oscar for Best Animated Movie).
 I’d actually go even further and say it is one of the best movies of all time.